keys19/molab-2024-09-keya/README.md

 ## Week 05
 **Mindfulness Minutes revamped**
 This week, I improved last week's app by adding a Navigation View to the app with more options, allowing users to navigate between different sections.
 I also focused on exploring animations, trying out several effects like breathing circles, ripple effects, and gradient animations.
 While doing this, I encountered a preview error, which prevented me from fully viewing the app in the SwiftUI preview mode.
 As a result, I didn't concentrate much on perfecting the UI design for the app this week, instead spending more time playing around with the animations.

+## Week 06
+**Your Mindfulness Minutes**
+This week's learning truly had me rolling up my sleeves and diving deep into Swift UI development.
+I faced numerous errors along the way, for example:
+`/Users/keyashah/Documents/ascii/week06/week06/LoginView.swift:34:47 Value of optional type 'URL?' must be unwrapped to refer to member 'path' of wrapped base type 'URL'` but was able to fix most of them and a little help from chatgpt in places where I was absolutely stuck
+Navigating through Apple's documentation became my go-to, and it helped me overcome the challenges and learn many new swift keywords that make life easier than traditional statements.
+By the end of this week, I've built a version that allows users to log in and save their favorite meditations!
+I wanted to try to implement a sign up page as for now my users are hardcoded and I will try implementing this soon.
+Users can heart the meditation and itll be saved even when the app is rebuilt!
+I personally enjoyed working with JSON files!